 Choosing the right administrator

 Each real asset has its particular nuance and expertise is required.
 The fund structures holding these assets are complex, employing blocker entities and special purpose vehicles to hold each investment or infrastructure project.
-SS&C has the technology and staff to properly account and report on these structures across several assets classes.
+SS&C has the technology and staff to properly account and report on these structures across several asset classes.
 However, each real asset has its own accounting and deal documentation requirements and we understand them, too.